The Insurance and Reinsurance Law Review: United Arab Emirates

 8 Article 3 of Cabinet Resolution No. 42 of 2009 Concerning Insurance Company Minimum Capital Requirements.

-9 Article 3(12) of the Insurance Authority Board Resolution No. 3 of 2010 Instructions Concerning the Code of Conduct and Ethics to be Observed by Insurance Companies Operating in the UAE as amended by Insurance Authority Board of Directors' Decision No. 40 of 2019 (the Code of Conduct).
+9 Article 3(12) of Insurance Authority Board Resolution No. 3 of 2010 Instructions Concerning the Code of Conduct and Ethics to be Observed by Insurance Companies Operating in the UAE as amended by Insurance Authority Board of Directors' Decision No. 40 of 2019.

 10 Article 3(12) of the Code of Conduct.

 11 Insurance Authority Board of Directors' Decision No. (25) of 2016 Pertinent to Regulation of the Unified Motor Vehicle Insurance Policies as amended by Insurance Authority Board of Directors' Decision No. 26 of 2020.